JordiCondom/CarbonFootprintCalculator/README.md

 ## Methodological limitations
 As mentioned above, in the retrieval of the conversion factors we encountered a number of issues.
 The free carbon footprint calculators available online, even when methodology reports where indeed available, didn’t expose the conversion factors of the survey they offered.
 So in many cases we couldn’t use pre-made factors.
 Furthermore, the precise methodology behind the creation of any given conversion factor is nowhere to be found.
 The reason being that each material/fuel/machine used in any daily activity requires specific knowledge about its production, efficiency, life-cycle, and so on.
 So the factors developed in the context of this project are extremely generic and couldn’t follow a precise methodology.
 As a result of the mentioned issues, the computations offered by the calculator are the best approximation we could reach, but an approximation nonetheless.

+## **Users description

+After loading the users, you can login using the username also as a password to see some test data.
+These are the following:

+vegan:
+Data is each 2 months starting January first
+They follow a vegan diet.
+They waste an average of 10-14% of their food.
+They prioritize consuming local food.
+They do not use a car
+They only use city buses for 60-40 hours.
+They live in a household of three people.
+The type of heating in their home is unknown.
+They recycle glass, plastic, paper, and aluminum.
+They have an average shopping profile.
+They opt for buying a refurbished phone in the last period

+pescatarian:
+Data is each 2 months starting January first
+They follow a pescetarian diet.
+They waste an average of 5-10% of their food.
+They prioritize consuming local food.
+They do not use a car
+They only use city buses for 20-35 hours.
+No data regarding flights
+They live in a household of four people.
+They use LPG as the heating type in their home.
+They recycle glass, plastic, paper, and aluminum.
+They have a low shopping profile.
+They opt for buying a refurbished phone in the last period.

+low_meat_eater:
+Data is each 2 months starting January first
+They follow a diet that includes some meat.
+They waste an average of 7-20% of their food.
+They prioritize consuming local food.
+They use a plug-in hybrid electric car and spend 15-20 hours on car travel.
+They use trains 6 to 3 hours.
+No data regarding flights
+They live in a household of one person.
+The type of heating in their home is unknown.
+They do not recycle.
+They have a low shopping profile.
+They opt for buying a phone or laptop in different periods.

+heavy_consumer:
+Data is each 2 months starting January first
+They follow a diet that includes heavy meat consumption.
+They waste an average of 10-15% of their food.
+They do not prioritize consuming local food.
+They use a gasoline car and spend 40-60 hours on car travel.
+They use trains for 2 to 5 hours.
+No data regarding flights
+They live in a household of one person.
+They use gas methane as the heating type in their home.
+They do not recycle.
+They have a high shopping profile.
+They opt for buying a laptop in one of the periods.

+average_consumer:

+Data is each 2 months starting January first
+They follow a regular meat diet.
+They waste an average of 5-10% of their food.
+They prioritize consuming local food.
+They use a diesel car and spend 5 hours on car travel.
+They also use city buses, intercity buses, and trains, spending 10-15 hours on each mode of transportation.
+No data regarding flights
+They live in a household of three people.
+They use gas methane as the heating type in their home.
+They recycle glass, plastic, paper, and aluminum.
+They have an average shopping profile.
+They opt for buying a phone in one of the periods.

+mixed_diet:

+Data is each 2 months starting January first
+They follow a regular meat or vegetarian diet.
+They waste an average of 6-18% of their food.
+They sometimes consume local food but not always.
+They use a diesel car and spend 3-10 hours on car travel.
+They also use city buses, intercity buses, and trains, spending 7-13 hours on each mode of transportation.
+No data regarding flights
+They live in a household of three people.
+They use gas methane as the heating type in their home.
+They recycle glass, plastic, paper, and aluminum.
+They have an average shopping profile.
+They opt for buying a phone in one of the periods.

+random:

+summary:
+Data is each 2 months starting January first
+They follow a heavy meat diet.
+They waste an average of 18-20% of their food.
+They prioritize consuming local food.
+They use an electric car and spend 25-30 hours on car travel.
+They use city buses, and trains sometimes.
+No data regarding flights
+They live in a household of three people.
+The type of heating in their home is unknown.
+They grecycle glass, plastic, paper, and aluminum.
+They have an average shopping profile.
+They opt for buying a phone in one of the periods.

+average_consumer_plus_plane

+Data is each 2 months starting January first
+They follow a regular meat diet.
+They waste an average of 5-10% of their food.
+They prioritize consuming local food.
+They use a diesel car and spend 5 hours on car travel.
+They also use city buses, intercity buses, and trains, spending 10-15 hours on each mode of transportation.
+They took a flight from LA to NY and back in business class They live in a household of three people.
+They use gas methane as the heating type in their home.
+They recycle glass, plastic, paper, and aluminum.
+They have an average shopping profile.
+They opt for buying a phone in one of the periods.